Bhavsar1998/MERN-Exercise-Tracker-/README.md

 # MERN-Exercise-Tracker-
-Exercise Tracker with MERN stack is simple web application developed using mern
+Exercise Tracker with MERN stack is simple web application developed to add users and the exercises with respect to their intrests.